-Chosen 25: USA TODAY Sports' 2019 Boys Basketball Player Rankings
+Chosen 25: 2019 Boys Basketball Player Rankings

-The USA TODAY Chosen 25 2019 Boys Basketball rankings are compiled by Jason Jordan with input from USA TODAY Sports staff, recruiting experts and writers from around the country.
-The Chosen 25 is based heavily on high school and current production on the stat sheet and otherwise.
-It also takes into account how the player projects as a prospect at the next level and beyond.
-We excluded players who haven’t suited up in the last six months.
+The Chosen 25 is compiled by Jason Jordan with input from USA TODAY Sports’ staff and recruiting experts and writers from around the country.
+The Chosen 25 is based heavily on high school and current play and production on the stat sheet and otherwise.
+We also take into account how the player projects as a prospect at the next level and beyond.

-Archbishop Molloy (Queens, N.Y.) point guard Cole Anthony holds down the top spot in the inaugural Chosen 25 for 2019.
-The 6-foot-3 floor general is the son of former NBA star Greg Anthony and has annihilated the competition during the high school season as well as this spring while running with the PSA Cardinals (N.Y.) in the Nike EYBL.
-Anthony could be the first point guard to finish No. 1 overall in the class since 2008 (Brandon Jennings).
+Oak Hill Academy (Mouth of Wilson, Va.) point guard Cole Anthony retains his No. 1 position in the updated Chosen 25 for 2019 after not only maintaining his level of dominance throughout the summer, but elevating it.
+Tournament after tournament and camp after camp, Anthony came away as the most productive player and plays with a chip on his shoulder that seems to grow every time he hits the floor.

 |